alyastanga/Komu/README.md

 # Komu

-Komu is a C++ project designed to provide a modular and extensible framework for parsing, interpreting, and executing `.komu` files.
+Komu is a C++ and Python project designed to provide a modular and extensible framework for parsing, interpreting, and executing `.komu` files.
 It leverages modern C++ features and libraries to ensure high performance and maintainability.

 ---